somefan0102/c-exercises/README.md

 # c-exercises

-**c-exercises** is a personal repository to document my attempts on the exercises from the ANSI C Programming Book.
+**c-exercises** is a personal repository to document my attempts on the exercises from _The C Programming Language_ book, ANSI edition.

-While still having _adequetely_ predictable behavior, do note that these attempts are not cumulative; they may be altered to fit my coding style and preference, at least for my experience as a beginner.
+While still having _adequetely_ predictable behavior, do note that these attempts are not cumulative and coding styles may change to fit my preference, at least for my experience as a beginner.

 All programs are written in C99.

+The modules are only used for the exercises in Chapter 4 and beyond.

 ## Index